Your Guide to the 3 Zones of Kitchen Storage

 Zone 1: Fridge storage

 For the food-minded among us, the fridge zone is one of the kitchen’s most central elements.
-Home to not only the major appliance, the fridge zone also usually consists of the pantry and some cabinetry.
+Home to the kitchen’s major appliance, the fridge zone also usually consists of the pantry and some cabinetry.

 Next, you’ll access the fridge zone when preparing meals.
-Having this area as part of a ‘triangle’ close to both preparation space and the oven means that it’s easy to get your ingredients out, and also easy if you’re mid-cook and need to add a spice or condiment to the dish.
+Having this area as part of a ‘triangle’ close to both preparation space and the oven means that it’s easy to get your ingredients out, and accessible if you’re mid-cook and need to add to your dish on the fly.

 Zone 2: Sink storage